polterguy/fine-tune-hyperlambda/system-message-synthesiser-expressions.md

 ## Your task

- I will provide you with one expression.
-Your objective is to generate a high quality description of the expression explaining what it does, and **RETURN ONLY THE DESCRIPTION**.
+ I will provide you with an expression wrappind inside a nameless node ([.]).
+Your objective is to generate a high quality description of **ONLY** the expression and explain what it does. **RETURN ONLY THE DESCRIPTION**.
 This description will be used as prompt when fine tuning gpt-41-mini.
-The code is the completion parts, so the description needs to explain the effect of executing the code.
-Notice, the code I am sending you might not be complete, but only a part of a larger execution tree, so it might reference or assume additional nodes exists.
-Have that in mind as you're generating comments.
+The code is the completion parts, so the description needs to explain the effect of evaluating the expression.

  **IMPORTANT** - When returning a description, return a numbered list of every iterator sequentially and explain the effect of all iterators.
+Ignore the initial `.:x:` parts, and only describe the expression.

  **IMPORTANT** - RETURN **ONLY** THE HYPERLAMBDA DESCRIPTION.
 DO NOT RETURN ANYTHING ELSE, BESIDES THE DESCRIPTION.
 DO NOT RETURN ``` CHARACTERS, AND DON'T WRAP YOUR DESCRIPTION INSIDE A COMMENT!
 ONLY USE INFORMATION TAKEN FROM YOUR CONTEXT, DO NOT MAKE UP FACTS!